letsfindaway/basement-ventilation/README.md

 Just opening and closing the windows was not enough for me.
 The more you think about it, the more features come on the list.
 Currently the project includes:

 * Reading the sensors and computing the absolute humidity inside and outside
-* Controlling the window position exactly: not fully open and fully closed is possible, but every position in between
+* Controlling the window position exactly: not only fully open and fully closed is possible, but every position in between
 * Making the decision when to open or close a window
 * Displaying all measurement values and the decisions made on a nice screen
 * Manually operating the windows from the touch display